umich-hist-399/campus-histories/essays/world-war-two.md

 This three-year approach had been used before, during World War One, but it had not yet been available outside of war time.
 Today, one can still meticulously arrange their schedule and be done in three years.

 {% include figure.html class="img-center" width="100%" src="/images/navy.jpg" caption="Naval units at University of Michigan marching to Ferry Field for Saturday morning review.
-Image curtesy of Bentley Historical Library." %}
+Image courtesy of Bentley Historical Library." %}

 During the war, curriculum was largely focused on military application, which helped Michigan’s Naval Architecture program rise to the top.
 Thus, in 1946, the Reserve Officers Naval Architecture Group (RONAG) was moved by the Navy from Annapolis to Ann Arbor (Greenbaum 1940).
 This gave a new level of prestige to the program and left a lasting impact and cemented the relationship between the University and the Navy.
 NAME is still regarded as one of the best programs of its kind, and frequently works with the Navy.

 An overlooked benefit of the heavy presence of the Navy on campus was the persistence of Varsity sports.
 While many schools had to discontinue their sports during the war years because of low civilian male enrollment, and rules restricting the military from participating in extracurricular activities, Michigan could keep them going (“About the University of Michigan, its work in peace and war” 1945, 18).
 This was due to the fact that the Navy was the only branch of the military that was allowed to participate in athletics (Williams 1995, 11).
 In part because the team was able to exist during the war years, for the years following WWII Michigan football was a force to be reckoned with.

 {% include figure.html class="img-center" width="100%" caption="Aviation Cadets listening to a Michigan vs. Ohio State Football Game.
-Image curtesy of Bentley Historical Library." src="/images/radio-football.jpg" %}
+Image courtesy of Bentley Historical Library." src="/images/radio-football.jpg" %}

 ## Women and the War